-Purpose: The fish screen and entrainment at the Red Bluff Pumping Plant and the Hamilton City Pumping Plant study will address fish survival associated with diversion facility operations at the RBPP and Hamilton City Pump Station intakes under actual operating conditions in high Sacramento River flow conditions when Project diversions would occur.
+Purpose: The fish screen and entrainment at the RBPP and the Hamilton City Pump Station study will address fish survival associated with diversion facility operations at the RBPP and Hamilton City Pump Station intakes under actual operating conditions in high Sacramento River flow conditions when Project diversions would occur.

 The fish screens at RBPP and Hamilton City Pump Station are existing, authorized fish screens that have undergone extensive study to ensure they each meet NMFS and CDFW fish screen performance criteria under a range of flows in the Sacramento River.
 The studies proposed here would be focused on diversions at these locations during high winter flow conditions when Project diversions would occur.
 Although these facilities are authorized to operate in high winter flow conditions, they do so infrequently.
 Additional studies would verify the facilities' performance during high winter flow conditions under which the Project would be diverting in the future.
-Outcomes: The technical studies will describe factors such as juvenile salmonid migration survival in high flow conditions prior to Project operations, compliance with protective criteria for screen hydraulics in high flow conditions.
-Additional studies will provide data and reports to document compliance with NMFS and CDFW fish screen performance criteria in high flow conditions when Project diversions would occur; the studies will be submitted to NMFS, USFWS, and CDFW for review and to inform adjustments or refinements in Project operations for the protection of fish species.
+Outcomes: The technical studies will describe factors such as juvenile salmonid migration survival in high flow conditions prior to Project operations, compliance with protective criteria for screen hydraulics in high flow conditions, and changes resulting from initial and continued Project operations in high flow conditions.
+Additional studies will provide data and reports to document compliance with NMFS and CDFW fish screen performance criteria in high-flow conditions when Project diversions would occur; the studies will be submitted to NMFS, USFWS, and CDFW for review and to inform adjustments or refinements in Project operations for the protection of fish species.
 The AMS Team will analyze and synthesize results in cooperation with resource agencies to determine if and what actions may be needed to address screen performance (e.g., adjustments in diversion operations timing) and will consult with the AMC to develop recommendations to be forwarded for consideration by the Authority.